PiyushB752/Project_Shreya/README.md

 # Project_Shreya - Learning Application

-This is a leaning application which consist of 3 activities.
+This is a learning application which consist of 3 activities.
 These activities are -
 1. Fill in the Blank.
 2. Matching the Image.
 3. Building a sentence.